Hurricane Francine

 In January 2025, the U.S. Dept. of Housing and Urban Development announced the allocation of $117.9 million in CDBG-DR funds for the state of Louisiana, dedicated to recovery efforts from Hurricane Francine.

-Before LOCD-DR can receive and disburse the allocated funding, HUD must approve the state’s proposed action plan, which was submitted in early April following a 30-day public comment period.
-Once approved, LOCD-DR can access funds and begin to administer the recovery programs in designated impacted parishes, including Ascension, Assumption, Jefferson, Lafourche, St. Charles, St. James, St. John, St. Mary and Terrebonne.
+HUD approved the state’s action plan in May 2025, allowing LOCD-DR to access the allocated funds and administer the Restore Louisiana Homeowner Assistance Program in designated impacted parishes, including Ascension, Assumption, Jefferson, Lafourche, St. Charles, St. James, St. John, St. Mary and Terrebonne.

 Administered Programs